 Panasonic—from an electric socket maker to household appliance innovator

 Kōnosuke Matsushita was born in 1894.
 Shortly after Matsushita left school, he went to Osaka to become an apprentice.
-At the age of 22, he worked as an electrical inspector with the Osaka Electric Light Company, an electrical utility company.
+At the age of 22, he worked as an electrical inspector with the Osaka Electric Light Company, an electrical Utility company.
 Matsushita had a passion for redesigning electrical products making them more suitable to serve the purpose.
 Once, he introduced an improved light socket that he had perfected in his spare time to his boss.
 However, he was not enthusiastic.

 Despite the initial disappointment, Matsushita was convinced that there was a huge untapped market for convenient, high-quality household electrical fixtures.
-He concentrated in refining the designs, often staying later at night.
+He concentrated on refining the designs, often staying later at night.
 Ultimately, he succeeded with the refinement of designs of two new products-an attachment plug and a two-way socket.
 Consumers found them of higher quality than other products.
 More importantly, they were 30% to 50% cheaper.
 Subsequently, the production accelerated raising employees from three to 20 by the end of 1918.

 Turning tinkering passion for scalable innovation is the key for the uprising of Japan’s tinkerers to innovators

 Instead of keep producing initial versions or keeping imitating, they rapidly focused on their own science-based R&D capability.
 Subsequently, they succeeded in generating their own ideas of making those products increasingly better.
-Eventually, they made those products better than from whom they imitated.
+Eventually, they made those products better than those from whom they imitated.
 Moreover, they also took the scope advantage to expand the breadth.
 In addition to incremental innovations, all of them are also showing remarkable performance in pursuing new technology core to cause a creative wave of destruction.